Yannick Alléno was the patron of SIAL Paris 2018!

 - Thursday 25/10: Benjamin Lechevallier (Restaurant Origine*) / Thierry Vaissière

-Chefs who will cook for you
+Chefs who cooked for you

 Nicolas Sale - Ritz Paris